Phil Regan Bowling Lessons presents

 Defeating the Enemy

-Or, How to Convert That Pesky Corner Pin
+Or, How to Convert (knock down) That Pesky Corner Pin

-For some people, the 10 is just another ho-hum, easy spare opportunity.
-But for others, it's the leave that can cause the strong to weep.
-It sits down there, 62 feet, 10.25 inches from the foul line, taunting you.
+For some people, the 10 and 7 are just ho-hum, easy spare opportunities.
+But for others, they are the leaves that can cause the strong to weep.
+They sit down there, 62 feet, 10.25 inches from the foul line, taunting you.

-I'm convinced that people tend to miss the 10 because of a fear of failure.
-When they attempt to convert it, they either tug the ball to the left, away from the pin, or they over-throw the ball and toss it into the gutter ten feet in front of the pin.
+I think people tend to miss corner pins because of performance anxiety.
+When they attempt the conversion, instead of committing to a confident follow-through, they "freeze-up" as they release the ball, tugging it inside, away from the pin.
+Sometimes, though, they get brave, over-throw the ball, and toss it into the gutter ten feet in front of the pin.

-There's a secret to converting the 10-pin: Don't aim for it.
-Instead, aim for the pin that sits in front of it: the invisible 6-pin.
-Simply roll a hard polyester or a really hard old, rubber ball over the third arrow from the right, straight at where the 6 normally stands.
-Your ball will cover the 10 as you "hit" the 6.
+The good news is, there's a secret to converting a corner pin: Don't aim for it.
+Instead, aim for the pin that sits in front of it on a full rack.
+For right-handers, it's the invisible 6-pin; left-handers should target the 4-pin.
+Simply roll a hard polyester or a really hard old, rubber ball over the third arrow from the right, straight at where the 6 or 4 normally stand.
+Your ball will cover the 10 (or 7) as you "hit" the 6 (or 4).

 Whether you're after the 10-pin or the 7-pin, the idea here is to take anxiety out of the picture.
 By aiming for a pin that's closer to you and fairly far away from the gutter, you take anxiety out of the equation and drastically increase your chances of success.